• Skip to primary navigation

 5. Sweater Christmas ornaments using cookie-cutter templates

-6. Felt tinsel garlands for Christmas – this is a great use for tiny scraps.
+6. Felt tinsel garlands for Christmas – this is an excellent use for tiny scraps.

 7. Sweater lampshades for your standard lamps.